 Christmas Tree Decorating Tips to get a professional look.
 Learn the tips that design professionals use when decorating a Christmas tree.
+Come along as I share some tip that I use when decorating my Christmas trees each year.

 Christmas Tree Decorating Tips To Get That Professional Look

-I would say the first tip to getting that professional looking tree would be the tree it’s self.
+I would say the first tip to getting that professional-looking tree would be the tree it’s self.
 The tree is after all the center of Christmas morning.
 And everyone wants to see how you decorated your tree when they come to visit.

 Whether you buy a real tree or an artificial one, you are going to want to look for a few things.
 First, the size of the tree, will it fit in the space that you have planned for it.